Keywords Project

 Queer

-Recent decades have reclaimed queer as a positive term, sometimes extended beyond homosexuality to calling into question solid gender roles.
-But linguistically it was only a merging of two different words that allowed queer to function for so long in its derogatory meaning.
+Recent decades have reclaimed queer as a positive term, sometimes extended beyond homosexuality into a calling into question of solid gender roles.
+But linguistically it was only a merging of two different words that ever allowed queer to function for so long in its gradually displaced derogatory meaning

 Keyword Search